 So replacing the fattening mayo with a zesty vinaigrette only made sense!

-Mayo free dressing for tuna salad
+Mayo free dressing recipe

 To create a stellar dressing for my healthy tuna salad recipe I turned to Italians.
 I’ve seen a tuna and white bean salad dressed with a simple oil and vinegar dressing in Italy and I decided to start there.